-Has the methodology for estimating methane (CH4) emissions changed recently?
+How has the methodology for estimating methane (CH4) emissions changed?

-No, but the CH4 emissions factors which eGRID uses changed in eGRID2014. eGRID2016 continues to use the same factors as used in eGRID2014.
+The CH4 emissions factors which eGRID uses changed in eGRID2014. eGRID2016 and eGRID2018 continue to use the same factors as used in eGRID2014.
 The method for estimating CH4 emissions from electricity generation involves multiplying the heat input (mmBtu) by a fuel-specific emissions factor.
-This is the same methodololgy used in all editions of eGRID.
+This is the same methodology used in all editions of eGRID.
 However, the CH4 emissions factor for all types of coal has been updated in eGRID2014 and subsequent eGRID editions to 0.011 kg CH4/mmBtu from the previous value of 0.001 kg CH4/mmBtu.

 The source of these emissions factors is Table C-2 of EPA’s Mandatory Rule on the Reporting of Greenhouse Gases (40 CFR Part 98).
 Table C-2 includes an emissions factor of 0.011 kg CH4/mmBtu for coal combustion and in the footnote, the table includes the option of using a lower emission factor of 0.001 kg CH4/mmBtu for coal.